-Dr Krishna Clough, a world leader in surgical oncology is flying in from Paris to share his wealth of experience with you.
-He'll talk about breast reconstruction as part of your treatment plan.
-He'll then be joined by other medical professionals from the Wellington and Hutt areas, who will talk about other aspects of breast reconstruction.
+Dr Krishna Clough, a world leader in surgical oncology flew in from Paris to share his wealth of experience with you.
+He talked about breast reconstruction as part of your treatment plan.
+He was then joined by other medical professionals from the Wellington and Hutt areas, who talked about other aspects of breast reconstruction.

 Unfortunately, due to severe technical issues, we are unable to share this recording with you.